Uber Insurance Policy Limits in Texas

 When it comes to insurance coverage, there’s a marked difference between when the Uber app is active and inactive.
 While transportation network companies like Uber require higher levels of liability protection for those who are waiting for ride requests with their application open, only Texas’s minimum coverage standards must be met if driving personally with the app closed.

-Thus, understanding how your specific limits vary according to whether you have an ongoing ride request on the app goes hand in hand with having full knowledge of your insurance policy.
+Thus, understanding how your specific limits vary depending on whether you have an active ride request in the app goes hand in hand with full knowledge of your insurance policy.

 In cases involving accidents within ridesharing services such as Uber’s platform, it can pose challenges due to its changing regulations during different stages of interaction: before customers hop onto a vehicle up until they disembark at their destination point.